Antonina Wyrzykowska

-Antonina Wyrzykowska, née Karwowska (12 August 1916 – 29 November 2011) was a Polish Righteous Among the Nations known for helping Jews who fled the Jedwabne pogrom.
+Antonina Wyrzykowska, née Karwowska (12 August 1916 – 29 November 2011) was a Polish Righteous Among the Nations who sheltered Jews fleeing the Jedwabne pogrom on her farm near Łomża during the Nazi occupation of Poland.

 Biography

-During the Nazi occupation of Poland Wyrzykowska sheltered several Jews on her farm.
-She was able to prevent the Germans from finding those she was helping by pouring gasoline around their hiding place, which put the Germans' dogs off their scent.
-She also smuggled food into the Łomża Ghetto, by donning a yellow badge.
+In World War II, during the Nazi occupation of Poland Wyrzykowska saved Jews by hiding several individuals for over two years, using gasoline to mask their scent from German tracker dogs.
+She also smuggled food into the Łomża Ghetto while wearing a yellow badge.
 Following the liberation of Poland, Wyrzykowska was severely assaulted by members of the Home Army as punishment for helping her Jewish neighbours.
 In 2001 Wyrzykowska was unable to attend the unveiling of a new monument to the victims of the Jedwabne Pogrom out of fear of her Home Army attackers, three of whom still resided in the area.
 Her case has been highlighted by the historian Jan Grabowski as an example of the post-war retribution meted out by the Polish nationalist movement to Poles who had helped Jews during the Holocaust.